fabien-gigante/LocatorLodestones/README.md

 Display spawn point on locator bar:
 - when holding a non-lodestone compass
-- under config option (default to false)
+- under config option (false by default)

 ![Spawn point](https://github.com/user-attachments/assets/907387f0-8132-4e77-a88e-e936cc930275)

 Display map's points of interest as waypoints on the locator bar:
 - when holding a filled map
-- under config option
+- under config option (false by default)
 - banners on maps only appear as waypoints if the mod is also installed server-side (optional)

 ![Map's PoI](https://github.com/user-attachments/assets/8e439dd4-16da-432b-9e6c-6e11c7516a2f)

 Clock held by player chime at night time :
-- location configurable (default none)
+- location configurable (none by default)
   - inside bundles included (if enabled by config)
 - it plays a chime sound (configurable) at the end of every day
 - only works in overworld (when the clock itself works)